335th Signal Command Theatre-Provisional ACFT training

-Capt.
-Kenneth Luu, intelligence officer in charge, 335th Signal Command Theater-Provisional, conducts the 3 repetition maximum deadlift (MDL), Camp Arifjan, Kuwait, Feb.
+Sgt.
+1st Class Christopher Solie, noncommissioned officer in charge of current operations, 335th Signal Command Theater-Provisional, instructs soldiers on the Army Combat Fitness Test (ACFT), Camp Arifjan, Kuwait, Feb.
 23, 2021.
-The MDL event represents movements required to safely and effectively lift heavy loads from the ground, jump, bound and tolerate landing.
+The ACFT consists of six events 3 repetition maximum deadlift, standing power throw, hand release push-up, sprint-drag-carry, leg tuck, and a 2-mile run.
 (U.S. Army photo by Pfc.
 Juan Carlos Izquierdo / ARCENT Public Affairs)

 |Date Taken: